 Cost Of Mass Executive Sackings At Electrolux Not Revealed

-Electrolux Home Products Australia have not said what was the impact on profits were after the Company parted Company with their CEO local CEO John Livingston, Human Resources Director and were forced to settle with their former Sales Director.
+Electrolux Home Products Australia have not said what was the impact on profits were after the Company parted Company with their CEO local CEO John Livingston, their Human Resources Director and were forced to settle with their former Sales Director.

 In Q2 2021 Electrolux reported that Asia Pacific sales of which Australia is a key region rose to $574M from $505M for the same period in 2020.
 Global sales came in at $4.77 Billion but despite this the business still recorded a loss of A$9M for the quarter.

 Australia makes up around 45% of the overall Asia Pacific revenues at Electrolux and over 70% of the profits.

 Overall the company is back in the black with an operating profit of $300M.

 Within hours of Electrolux announcing the sudden departure of their local CEO they also announced the departure of Deb Bowden the Human Resources Director.